solnet-cloud/docker-logstash/README.md

     -h, --help            show this help message and exit
     --stdout              Also output logs processed to stdout for debug (Not
                             Recommend)
-    --raw-input, -r       Tell Logstash to use the raw input rather than the syslog input.
+    --raw, -r       Tell Logstash to use the raw input rather than the syslog input.

     hashing: